Eochy's Cairn

 Eochy's Cairn is a cairn and National Monument located in County Mayo, Ireland.

 Location

-Eochy's Cairn is atop a hill 3 km northwest of The Neale.
+Eochy's Cairn is atop a hill 3 km northwest of The Neale overlooking Lough Mask.

 History

 Eochy's Cairn has never been excavated, but is believed to have been constructed in the Neolithic.
+With a height of 22 feet and a diameter of over 150 feet Eochy's Cairn might be the largest cairn in Connacht.
+Nearby to the southwest and northeast are standing stones.

 According to tradition, it was the burial site of Eochaid mac Eirc after the mythical Battle of Moytura.